htmlcsstoimage vs codetoimage – honest 2026 feature breakdown

 Where codetoimage wins

 Free tier shape.
-Both free tiers are 50 renders/month, watermarked, with credit-card-optional sign-up on our side.
-Theirs has historically been 50 lifetime renders behind a card; we recurse monthly.
+Both free tiers are 50 renders/month, but ours ships clean – no watermark, full feature set (2048×2048, PNG/JPEG/WebP, transparency) – and sign-up needs no credit card.
+Theirs is watermarked and has historically been 50 lifetime renders behind a card; we recurse monthly.
 Worth verifying current terms before you trust either, but the practical difference is: our free tier is for low-volume hobbyist projects to actually run on indefinitely, theirs is for evaluation.

 Listed in Anthropic's MCP Registry.
 Search registry.modelcontextprotocol.io for "image" and we show up.
 They don't list there.
 If you're a developer wiring Claude Desktop, Claude Code, Cursor, Windsurf, Cline, or Zed via registry discovery, we're discoverable by name; htmlcsstoimage requires you to know about mcp.hcti.io and configure it manually.
 This is a real distribution gap today, and it's the one we expect to matter most as MCP-aware clients ship richer registry UIs.